ChrisMoreton17/codex_apitray_test/README.md

 Gatekeeper will accept the stapled .app/.dmg on end-user machines.

+### Troubleshooting (macOS)

+- Remove quarantine after moving the app to Applications:
+  - `xattr -dr com.apple.quarantine "/Applications/API Test Tray.app"`
+- Run from Terminal with Qt plugin debug to see detailed loader output:
+  - `QT_DEBUG_PLUGINS=1 "/Applications/API Test Tray.app/Contents/MacOS/API Test Tray"`
+- Check logs: `open ~/Library/Logs/api_test_tray.log`
+- If you don’t see the tray icon, open the Dock window from the tray menu or first-run prompt; on crowded menu bars the icon might be hidden.

 ## GitHub Actions CI/CD

 This repo includes a workflow at `.github/workflows/ci.yml` that: